 The logistics of breeding a fish of this size is generally prohibitive to the average aquarist.
 It would take an enormous tank and the ability to raise the young separately from the parents.
-To learn about breeding Cyprinids, see the description of breeding techniques in: Breeding Freshwater Fish: Barbs.
+To learn about breeding Cyprinids, see the description of breeding techniques in Breeding Freshwater Fish: Barbs.

-- Ease of Breeding: Difficult - Although not difficult breed, breeding a fish of this size is generally prohibitive to the average aquarist.
+Ease of Breeding: Difficult - Although not difficult breed, breeding a fish of this size is generally prohibitive to the average aquarist.

-A good thing about these barbs is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
-The best way to proactively prevent disease is to give your Barb the proper environment and give them a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
-A stressed fish will is more likely to acquire disease.
+A good thing about these barbs is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
+The best way to proactively prevent disease is to give your Barb the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
+A stressed fish is more likely to acquire disease.

-These fish are very resilient, but it is recommended to read up on the common tank diseases.
+These fish are very resilient, but aquarists should read up on common tank diseases.
 Knowing the signs and catching and treating them early makes a huge difference.
 For information about freshwater fish diseases and illnesses, see Aquarium Fish Diseases and Treatments.

 The Tinfoil Barb is readily available both in stores and online.
 They are moderately inexpensive, though prices vary depending on size.
 This species is often mixed in with its smaller cousin, the Red-tail Tinfoil Barb, but as adults, they are much larger.
 Be sure you know which species you are purchasing.